Drei010/Midnight_Coffee/README.md

-Step 6 go to LoginSignup_Controller.java and change the username and password based on what you have set on your local computer
+Step 6 go to establishConn.java and change the username and password based on what you have set on your local computer